 “Three-month appointment,” Ollie answered.
-“Technically, this man works for the Federal government.”
+“This man works for the federal government.”

 “Centers for Disease Control,” I corrected.

 “Isn’t that the same thing?”
 Rigdon asked.
-Then he put on an accent for me.
+Then he put on an accent for me and slapped my shoulder.
 “Welcome to New Yawk.”

 “That symbol mean anything to you?”
 I asked before he walked away.
 “The one on the wall?”